 Despite the fact that they’re indulgently gourmet and guaranteed to capture the hearts of tastebuds everywhere (seriously, just wait til you try them), they’re also very simple to make!
 Here’s what I use and why:

 - Salted butter.
 I opt for salted in recipes where high quantities of butter aren’t being used.
 I also highly recommend using salted European butter for this recipe.
 European butter (like Plugra or Kerrygold brand) contains less water than classic butter, so the extra butterfat content make the end result much more flavorful.
-If you can’t find any, don’t sweat it, regular salted butter will work in a pinch (and yes they’ll still be remarkably good!)!
+If you can’t find any, or can’t splurge at the moment, regular salted butter will work in a pinch (and yes they’ll still be remarkably good!)!

 - Marshmallows.
 Miniature marshmallows are best, especially since we aren’t melting all of the marshmallows (it would be awkward to have giant pockets of jumbo marshmallow throughout the treats!).

 - Vanilla extract.
-Homemade vanilla extract works especially well here–you might even see some of those pretty vanilla bean specks!
+Can you believe the original recipe doesn’t use any?
+Huge missed flavor opportunity!
+Homemade vanilla extract isn’t required here but works especially well here–you might even see some of those pretty vanilla bean specks!

 - Colored sprinkles.
 These are completely optional; personally, I like the pop of color and texture that they add.
 Use your favorite colors, customize for an event or holiday (pretty pastels for Easter), or leave them out entirely!
 You could also use chocolate sprinkles or make your own homemade sprinkles.